 Click here for an index to the deeds for 456 Beacon, including additional information on the deeds and agreements limiting buildings in the rear of the lot.

-By the 1887-1888 winter season, 456 Beacon was the home of Nathan Matthews, Jr., and his wife, Ellen Bacon (Sargent) Matthews They previously had lived at the Hotel Oxford (southeast corner of Exeter and Huntington), and before that at 354 Marlborough.
-Nathan Matthews is shown as the owner of 456 Beacon on the 1888, 1908, 1917, and 1928 Bromley maps.
+456 Beacon was completed in 1887 and by the 1887-1888 winter season, Nathan Matthews, Jr., and Ellen (Sargent) Matthews had made it their home.
+They previously had lived at the Hotel Oxford (southeast corner of Exeter and Huntington), and before that at 354 Marlborough.
+On November 15, 1887, he acquired the property from his father.

-Between 1900 and 1902, the Matthews again were living elsewhere.
+Between 1900 and 1902, the Matthewses again were living elsewhere.

 During the 1889-1900 winter season, 456 Beacon was the home of Augustus Peabody Gardner and his wife, Constance D. (Lodge) Gardner.
 Augustus Gardner was elected to the Massachusetts State Senate in 1900, and to Congress at a special election in 1901.
 The Gardners previously had lived in Hamilton and had resumed living there by 1901.